MIGHTYminnow/dashboard-notes/readme.txt

 Easily create notes/instructions in the WordPress admin using any widget you like!

 == Description ==
-**Do you find this plugin helpful?
+**Did you find this plugin helpful?
 Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/dashboard-notes).**

 Dashboard Notes lets you create super simple notes and instructions for your clients within the WordPress dashboard.
 Choose the color of the notification, whether or not to include a logo, and exactly what pages to include the notification on (uses simple URL matching).